nimbus154/ftp471/README.md

 with `java -jar <jar name>`.

 ### Server
-The server bash wrapper is located in ftp-server.
+The server bash wrapper is located in the ftp-server directory.
 ```bash
 ./serv <port to listen on>
 ```